turbot/flowpipe-samples/productivity/csv_to_json/README.md

 flowpipe mod install
 ```

-## Credentials
+## Connections

-No credentials are required.
+No connections are required.

 ## Usage